-The Watercraft Inspection Program was created in 1992, in response to legislation proposed by the DNR, Minnesota Lakes Association, and angling groups.
-The goal of the program is to prevent the spread of invasive species within Minnesota through boater education, watercraft inspections and watercraft decontaminations at public water accesses.
+The Watercraft Inspection Program was created in 1992, in response to legislation proposed by the DNR, Minnesota Lakes Associations, and angling groups.

-In 2015 the Watercraft Inspection Program will be delivered regionally.
+In 2017, as initiated last year, the Watercraft Inspection Program will be delivered regionally.
 See DNR Aquatic Invasive Species Contacts for specific staff information.
 The DNR will be hiring approximately 100 Level 1 Watercraft Inspector Interns who will be trained to inspect watercraft and 46 Level 2 Watercraft Inspectors who will be trained to inspect and decontaminate watercraft.
 The DNR has 23 decontamination units and will continue to use them at high-use, zebra mussel infested waters.
 The Level 2 Inspectors and decontamination units will be placed at primarily at zebra mussel infested waters, and some smaller portions of time at destination lakes where boaters travel to following boating at zebra mussel waters and for DNR Enforcement checkpoints on roads near waterbodies.
 The DNR uses a tier system to determine how many hours of each type a specific access will receive.
-See the 2015 Level 1 Watercraft Inspection Hour Distrubtion .

 If you have questions about inspection hours in a specific area please see DNR Aquatic Invasive Species Contacts for specific staff information.